cpt-waffle/lhl-lectures/w11d04-Tacle-the-Takehome-Challenge/README.md

 Asking yourself: what is the employer really looking to get out of this exercise?
 Just my coding skills?
 What about inquiry?
 Communication?
 Estimation / scope management?

-What position was the challenge for?
+What position was the challenge for? ( Front, Back, Full Stack )